devdo-eu/macau/README.md

   + terminal interface
   + cpu players
   + macau can be played with more than 1 deck and more than 6 players
+  + cpu players can play with packs of card

 # License